-The information gathered is needed to determine which bankruptcy is right for Debtors.
+The information is needed to determine which bankruptcy is right for Debtors.
 I always advise Debtors to disclose and understand all asset types.

 You must disclose all of your assets.
 During my bankruptcy discussions and meetings with my clients, bankruptcy clients overlook small assets.
-Bankruptcy clients are not being deceptive.
+Bankruptcy clients are not deceptive.
 The small, personal assets sometimes slip their minds.

 Examples of bankruptcy assets: